cncf/toc/tags/app-delivery.md

     * **Clarify the terminology** currently in use in the cloud native application space, and the relationships between the various terms.
     * Figure out patterns and practices of application definition, distribution, and delivery in the manner of "cloud native" in current community, it may include areas like application development, but it mainly focuses around how to deliver application to cloud.
     * Provide some general examples of **how these patterns and practices are currently being used in production** in public or private or hybrid cloud environments.
 * Creating an application delivery landscape based on the outputs from the white paper.
-The SIG will help to reduce confusion and educate users by identifying finer-grained problems and implementation choices.
+The TAG will help to reduce confusion and educate users by identifying finer-grained problems and implementation choices.
 Eg "project X focuses on application level rollout strategy", “project Y focuses on GitOps”.
 * Define and standardize generic rollout models covering typical app delivery patterns with concrete use cases and practices.
     * The models include but are not limited to Blue-Green Deployment, A/B Testing, Canary Deployment and Analysis, Progressive Traffic Shifting and GitOps.
     * The models are not expected to be bound to any specific runtime or execution engine.
 If one has to, it may not be a good candidate for this part.